 Alex confirms with Ralph he’s negotiated the best he could and happily accepts the Company A offer.

+Note: Alex's identity has been anonymized to protect his privacy.
 Stay tuned for many more negotiating stories like Alex’s.

 Want to hear more stories and learnings?
 Follow us on LinkedIn.